 Alan Taylor is an American board certified genetic counsellor who received his MS in Genetic Counseling from Northwestern University in 2016.
 After graduation, he held a joint position between the Epilepsy Genetics Program at Boston Children’s Hospital and Claritas Genomics, a genetic testing laboratory.
 In his role at Boston Children’s, he provided genetic counselling to patients and families within the clinic while in his role at Claritas, he interpreted and reported genomic test results.
 In 2017, he expanded his clinical experience by joining the Neurometabolic and Mitochondrial Disease Program at Boston Children’s Hospital.
 Alan joined Al Jalila Children’s in 2018 and provides genetic counselling to families who have a genetic diagnosis or are planning to pursue genetic testing.

-Maha El Naofal joined the Al Jalila Children's Genomics Centre as Molecular Technologist in 2018.
-Maha is involved in the daily running of the laboratory but her primary responsibility is the execution of the assays in the lab including Next Generation Sequencing and Chromosomal Microarrays.
-She has previously worked as research assistant at the Houston Methodist Research Institute and undergone clinical rotations at top tier genetic laboratories including Baylor Miraca and MD Anderson Cancer Center in America.
+Maha El Naofal joined the Al Jalila Children's Genomics Centre in 2018.
+Maha is responsible for managing the daily running of the laboratory and the execution of the assays in the lab including Next Generation Sequencing and Chromosomal Microarrays.
+She has previously worked at the Houston Methodist Research Institute and undergone clinical rotations at top tier genetic laboratories including Baylor Miraca and MD Anderson Cancer Center in America.
 Maha El Naofal is certified in Molecular Biology (MB) and Cytogenetics (CG) by the American Society of Clinical Pathology (ASCP).
 She earned her Master’s Degree in Diagnostic Genetics from the University of Texas MD Anderson Cancer Center SHP.

 Ruchi Jain is responsible for the analysis, interpretation and identification of pathogenic variants within the genomic data generated from clinical samples.
 She is also involved in research projects including sequencing of the UAE Covid-19 strain and analysing Transcriptome data.
 Ruchi obtained her PhD in bioinformatics from the Bharathiar University, India, in 2015.
 After her PhD she joined Indian Institute of Science as a Post-Doctoral Associate and bioinformatician where she led various next generation sequencing, microarray and epigenetics projects.
 Her post-doctoral research was focused on identification and validation of the genes and pathways in triple negative breast cancers.
 She has authored several peer- reviewed scientific publications.
 Ruchi joined the genomics team at Al Jalila Children’s Hospital in April 2020.